bishDOTexe/bishDOTexe/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on studying for the PNPT Certification by TCM Security
+- 🔭 I’m currently working on web enumeration and automation tools.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Burp Suite for manipulating web requests, and Bash/Python for scripting.
-- 👯 I’m looking to collaborate on ideas to expand my ping-sweep repo!
-Check it out here: https://github.com/bishDOTexe/ping-sweep
+- 👯 I’m looking to collaborate on ... anything!
+Shoot me a DM.
 - 🤔 I’m looking for help with ideas on preferred open source monitoring tools!

 - 💬 Ask me about ...